Page 1 of 3

 You can specify the element of the tree that you want by giving two indices - the level i.e. how far down the tree and the node number at that level i.e. how far to the right the node is.

 Each node is associated with a value that takes n bytes to store then a suitable SMF is:

-which gives the location of the value stored at ith node at the jth level and ^ is the raise to a power operator.
+which gives the location of the value stored at ith node at the jth level.

 To see why this works consider the following small binary tree:

 level 1 0 1